ameen-banjar/DAIM-OS/README.md

 # DAIM-OS
-DAIM-OS is a network switch operating system, designed for better management of packet forwarding network infrastructure, by providing precise control over network flows in a computer network.
+DAIM-OS is a network switch operating system, designed for better management of packets forwarding through a network infrastructure, by providing precise control over network flows in a network.